 Buy it now from:

 Worth considering: You might want to take a look at the Moto G6 with its glass design, large screen, and dual-lens camera, though we were disappointed in its battery life and performance.
 If it’s available where you are, and you can afford to spend a bit more, the Moto G6 Plus is a better phone.
 If you can stretch the budget a little further, it’s also worth considering the Nokia 7.1.

-The best Android phone for $200
+Moto E5 Plus: The best Android phone for $200

 Read our full Moto E5 Plus review